docs

 - Commercial plan denials rose roughly 1.5 percent year over year

-- Medicare Advantage denials spiked roughly 4.8 percent year over year
+- Medicare Advantage denials rose roughly 4.8 percent year over year

 - MDaudit network data shows average denied amounts rose 12 to 14 percent year over year for inpatient and outpatient claims

-The practical takeaway: denial work is no longer a side workflow.
-For most billing companies, it is the single biggest lever between break-even and profitable client retention.
+Denial work is no longer a side workflow.
+For most billing companies it is the difference between break-even and profitable client retention.

 Understanding CARC and RARC codes

-The 835 ERA carries the payer's reason for adjustment as a paired CARC (Claim Adjustment Reason Code) and optionally an RARC (Remittance Advice Remark Code).
-The CARC tells you the category of the adjustment.
-The RARC explains the specifics.
-Both are maintained by X12.
+The 835 ERA carries the payer's reason for adjustment as a CARC (Claim Adjustment Reason Code) and, often, a paired RARC (Remittance Advice Remark Code).
+The CARC gives the category; the RARC gives the specifics.
+Both code sets are maintained by X12.

-Every CARC pairs with a two-letter Group Code that determines responsibility:
+Every CARC carries a two-letter Group Code that sets responsibility:

 | Group Code | Meaning | Typical next action |